 Being an HSP isn’t all about being overwhelmed (although it can feel that way).
 HSPs possess tremendous gifts that are essential for this world.
 One of the first activities we do in the HSP therapy group is to create a list of HSPs strengths.
 Usually this list ends up filling a huge easel and taking up over an hour!

 So what is your HSP strength?
 What about your sensitive nature brings benefit to you or those around you?
 Ask your friends or partner(s) what they see as your strengths.
-Read through the examples of how your strengths could be cultivated and embraced.
+Read through the examples below of how your strengths could be cultivated and embraced.
 Does anything resonate with you?

 - Do friends compliment you on how ‘cozy’ your home is?
 Is this due to your HSP ability to intuitively notice what a room needs to feel safe and comfortable?
 One way to cultivate and amplify this strength could be helping your friends make their home feel more comfortable.
 Even better…what about starting a small side-business?